Dellow: History

 Dellow styling was created by Lionel Evans at his Radpanels coachbuilding business in Kidderminster.
-The car evolved through several variants known as Mk I to Mk V. Early cars had the Ford beam front axle with a transverse leaf spring and short Panhard rod, quarter elliptics at the rear and Andre Hartford friction dampers all round.
-The Ford torque-tube was suitably shortened and the vast majority of cars used the 3-speed Ford gearbox but a very small number of cars (KOX 300 being an example) were produced to customer order with a 4-speed gearbox, from the 10M series Morris.
-The use of a 4-speed Morris box was pioneered by the "Lightweight" of Tony Marsh.

-Wheels were 5-stud from Ford and could be 16" diameter from the Prefect (narrow rim), 16" from the van (wider rim), 17" from the Popular, 18" also from the van.
+The car evolved through several variants known as Mk I to Mk V. Early cars had the Ford beam front axle with a transverse leaf spring, short Panhard rod quarter elliptics at the rear, and André Hartford friction dampers all round.
+The Ford torque tube was suitably shortened and the vast majority of cars used the three-speed Ford gearbox, but a very small number of cars (KOX 300 being an example) were produced to customer order with a four-speed gearbox from the 10M series Morris.
+The use of a four-speed Morris box was pioneered by the "Lightweight" of Tony Marsh.
+Wheels were 5-stud from Ford and could be 16" diameter from the Prefect (narrow rim), 16" from the van (wider rim), 17" from the Popular, or 18" also from the van.
 Later owners often fitted Ballamy 15" wheels in order to use more modern radial tyres.
 Dellows usually carried twin spare wheels.

-Some rolling Dellow chassis were sold to individuals who wished to build their own body [which were rarely as good looking as the factory cars ...].
-One or two 'Replicas' have been built since the factory closed ...
+Some rolling chassis were sold to individuals who wished to build their own body.
+One or two 'Replicas' were built after the factory closed.

-The Ford E93A engines were mildly tuned and many used twin SU's on a cast alloy 'Dellow' manifold.
+The Ford E93A engines were mildly tuned, and many used twin SU carburettors on a cast alloy Dellow manifold.
 However, as an option the factory also offered the car with a Wade-Ventor (Roots type) supercharger installation.

-The MkII saw the introduction of a new and much more robust rear chassis section with coil springs, separate telescopic shock absorbers and a Panhard rod.
+The Mk II saw the introduction of a new and much more robust rear chassis section with coil springs, separate telescopic shock absorbers and a Panhard rod.
 This stiffer chassis allowed doors to become an optional fitting.
 The Mk V version was derived from the "Lightweight" Dellow (WRF 81) constructed by Tony Marsh for speed events in 1954.
 It saw coil springs introduced at the front (over telescopic dampers) although still with a one-piece Ford beam axle.
 About 300 Dellows in total are believed to have been constructed at Alvechurch.

 Complete cars were available from selected dealers across the country and a now-rare sales leaflet was accordingly produced.
+Finished cars were also sold in export markets, mainly the United States.
 One Dellow owner even towed a caravan for family holidays and a firm of agricultural engineers bought several Dellows for their reps to drive.

 A new company, Dellow Engineering, based in Oldbury near Birmingham produced a Mk VI.
 It is often incorrectly quoted as having a glass fibre body, but it too was in fact built with alloy panelling.
 Very few Mk VI's were made.